TinyAIoT/LightGBM/experiments/README.md

 _(`i` and `j` are converted to different power of two values.)_

 ## Evaluation of `Toad`
+_Again, we assume you install python packages yourself_

 The data inside the models is transformed to `.csv` files with the `python/evaluate_models.py` script.
 This might require more time than you would expect as accuracy metrics need to be calculated.
 The .csv files are stored in